Sanoviv Response to COVID-19

 - Wherever possible, we practice “social distancing.”

-- Employees are screened daily upon entering the facility.
-Employees who exhibit any symptoms of illness are required to stay home, consult their outside healthcare providers, and quarantine until they are better and have a negative COVID-19 test.
-We are also periodically testing employees for antibodies as a screening.
+- Any staff members who develop any symptoms of illness are required to stay home, consult their outside healthcare providers, and quarantine until they are fully recovered and have a negative COVID-19 test.
+We are also randomly test employees.

 - We provide nutrition therapy for both patients and employees to boost their immune systems and help prevent illness.